pinxiang-wang/tofu-take-home/README.md

 This project generates personalized landing pages for Tofu clients based on background information collected from the **company_info.json** and **target_info.json** about account, industry, and persona descriptions.
 The entire process is divided into three main stages where OpenAI's API is utilized for content generation and personalization.
 Below is a breakdown of the workflow:

 To better understand the entities:
-Company --- Tofu's client Stampli YMCA, Apex Oil...
+Company --- Tofu's client Stampli YMCA, Apex Oil.
-Industry --- The target industries of Stampli's marketing service Persona --- The target personas of Stampli's marketing persona
+Industry --- The target industries of Stampli's marketing service.
+Persona --- The target personas of Stampli's marketing persona.

 ### **Workflow Overview:**